| . |

 the caterpillars are fully grown and abandon the host tree in search of

-sites.
-Over-the-ground processions of as many as three hundred
+pupation sites.
+Over-the-ground processions of as many as three

-have been observed.
-The caterpillars may travel long distances
+caterpillars have been observed.
+The caterpillars may travel long

-the natal tree looking for soft soil in which they bury themselves and
+distances from the natal tree looking for soft soil in which they bury

 |